Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

-This error means that BEAST2 is attempting to overwrite a log or tree file that already exists.
-By default, this is not permitted in order to avoid accidentally losing data.
+This error means that BEAST2 is attempting to overwrite a log or tree file that already exists, as explained in the message _Trying to write file bears.log but the file already exists._.
+By default, overwriting files is not permitted in order to avoid accidentally losing data.
 If **BEAST2** is run in interactive mode, for instance on your local machine, it offers you the possibility to continue the analysis, by typing **Y** to overwrite the files.
 However, if **BEAST2** is run on a cluster, it will simply stop when encountering this issue.
 To solve this problem, there are three possibilities:

 - if the intention is to overwrite the existing files, select the **overwrite** option in the **BEAST2** launcher (see [Figure 3](#overwrite)) or use the **-overwrite** option in the command-line interface.